corda/cordapp-trial-framework/README.md

 ## Trial Framework

-Partners of R3 who wish to run their application in a Cordapp Trial will need to ensure it is ready to be deployed and used by a set of new customers.
+Partners of R3 who wish to run their application in a GTM Trial will need to ensure it is ready to be deployed and used by a set of new customers.
 This generally requires a series of upgrades to existing Cordapps to provide a seamless experience for trial participants.

-This repository contains documents, scripts, code snippets, configuration and sample data that will jump start your Cordapp Trial preparation.
+This repository contains documents, scripts, code snippets, configuration and sample data that will jump start your GTM Trial preparation.
 The end result will be a Cordapp which is easily deployable to Testnet or Corda Pre-prodcution network and ready to meet the scale of a week long global trial.

 ## How should this framework be used?